Just as you and I were once toddlers,

 Biological development does not cease at birth.
 There are biological “marker” events that occur throughout the continuum of human life, where the biological characteristics of a human being change and keep changing until death.
 Marker events are simply developmental milestones.

 Some examples of this are complete physiological brain integration, sentience (your capacity to feel pleasure and pain) and implantation.
 There are many of these “biomarkers” throughout the continuum of human life, and they do not imply any change in the nature or essence of an already existing human being who already has these capacities but who needs time for them to fully develop.
-Implantation is complete at about five to seven days after a new human being begins to exist.
+Implantation begins about five to seven days after a new human being begins to exist.
 Physiological brain integration and sentience are not complete until your early twenties!
 Thus even the new single-cell human being (or a teenager) is an “actuality” with the “potential” to simply further develop.

 The Birds & The Bees – The Basic Buzz